T of C

 High Mountains, Flowing Streams 1 | 高山流水 |

-清角調 Qingjue (or Qingjiao) Mode 3 |
+清角調 Qingjue (or Qingjiao) Mode 4 |

 Gao Shan Liu Shui

-1682 setting of Gao Shan Liu Shui for qin 4 |
+1682 setting for qin of Gao Shan Liu Shui 5 |

 In fact, within the oral tradition there have been many melodies with these titles over the years, whether separately or together.
 And as this dictionary reference suggests, "Gao Shan Liu Shui" can simply refer to the concept of a beautiful melody.

 Although the music of both is basically the same, the 1687 version does eliminate what seems to be some extraneous fingerings near the beginning, then it changes a few fingerings later.
 These are not necessarily corrections, though confirming this is complicated by the fact that the lyrics are stated first rather than being directly paired to the music.
-Both versions are attributed to the same person, Cheng Xiong, who apparently did the music for almost all the pieces in these two handbooks.8
+Both versions of the melody are attributed to the same person, Cheng Xiong, who apparently did the music for almost all the pieces in these two handbooks.11

 As for the tuning/mode, although the 1682 version calls it 清角 qingjue (or qingjiao) while 1687 calls it simply 角 jue mode, their tuning is in fact both the same.
 In both cases it is clear that the tuning requires lowering the first, third and sixth strings (as with the Shen Qi Mi Pu Mangong mode).
 What is not clear is whether the few differences in fingering resulted from attempts by the latter to "correct" the former (it seems to have as many errors), or whether these are simply two differing interpretations of the same melody.

 The non-standard tuning is interesting but seems unnecessary.
 Its tuning does emphasize that the melody has no connection with the more famous Gao Shan or Liu Shui, which both use standard tuning.
 However, except for one note this Gao Shan Liu Shui can easily be transposed into standard tuning.
 This is because the qingjue tuning results in the relative scale of the open strings being 3 5 6 1 2 3 5.
 As can be seen, if the first string is ignored, the tuning becomes 5 6 1 2 3 5, as with the first six strings in standard tuning.
 Here only one note (in the first phrase) is actually played on the first string.
-The result of this is that the whole melody is played in standard tuning, using only the first six strings.
+The result of this is that the whole melody can be played in standard tuning, using only the first six strings.
 Each note is played on one string lower than is written and the seventh string is not used.
 The only note indicated on the first string is in the very first phrase.
 Instead of playing it as written in the tenth position it can be played down at the 外 wai position on the first string.
-This transposition to standard tuning would of course make it much more familiar to the average qin player.
+This transposition to standard tuning of course makes it much more familiar to the average qin player.

 This is still a temporary assessment, as both settings seem to have several mistaken finger positions and perhaps in punctuation, while the latter setting is not very clearly written and it lacks punctuation.
 Some of the problems I have marked in red in the online copies here (at top and below) of each: